Imran Khans seeks Joe Bidens' attention | ExBulletin

 Forty leaders.
 And Khan was not among them.

-More worried than ever by the growing estrangement from the United States, which has been an abusive but generous ally, the Pakistanis have landed an invitation after intense lobbying.
-But that wasn’t the real thing.
+Now more worried than ever by the growing estrangement from the United States, which has been an abusive but generous ally, the Pakistanis have won an invitation after intense lobbying.
+But that was not the real thing.
 Bidens’ special envoy on climate change, John Kerry, had invited his Pakistani counterpart, Special Assistant to the Prime Minister on climate change, Malik Amin Aslam, to a breakout session.

 For reasons that are not yet clear, Biden doesn’t seem to think much of Khan as a counterpart.
 Other members of his administration have been in contact with their Pakistani counterparts, and on several occasions.
 Secretary of State Antony Blinken made his first appeal to Foreign Minister Shah Mahmood Qureshi the same day he called Indias S Jaishankar.
 Defense Secretary Lloyd Austin has probably not yet spoken to his technical counterpart in Pakistan, Defense Minister Pervez Khatak, but has spoken to the Army Chief of Staff on several occasions.
 Qamar Javed Bajwa, the man who holds the real power.

-Perhaps tired of waiting for his phone to ring, Khan called back two weeks ago, with an article in The Post.
-He is negotiating concessions, some critics have said, pointing out that security aid was suspended by former President Donald Trump.
+Perhaps tired of waiting for his phone to ring, Khan made a callback two weeks ago, with an article in The Post.
+He is negotiating concessions, some critics have said, noting that security aid was suspended by former President Donald Trump.
 Others said it was a desperate call for attention.

 Opinions expressed are personal